-- i.
-On February 9, 2022, Sagicor announced that Sagicor Group Jamaica Limited (SGJ) entered a definitive agreement for the purchase of 100% of the shares of Alliance Financial Services Limited.
-The arrangement is subject to due diligence and regulatory approval and SGJ is in the process of applying for relevant licences from the Bank of Jamaica. - ii.
-On March 18, 2022, the Board of Directors of Sagicor Financial Company Ltd. approved and declared a quarterly dividend of US \$0.05625 per common share payable on April 25, 2022 to the shareholders of record at the close of business on April 4, 2022.
+Subsequent to the year end, the Board of Directors of Sagicor Financial Company Ltd. approved and declared a quarterly dividend of US \$0.05625 per common share payable on April 27, 2023 to the shareholders of record at the close of business on April 4, 2023.